StackVista/stackstate-docs/setup/cli.md

        internal_hostname: "internal_hostname"
 ```

+### Add an extra StackState instance

-The `conf.yaml` can hold multiple configurations.
-The example only holds a `default` instance.
-Other instances can be added on the same level as the default.
-To use a non default instance use `sts --instance <instance_name> ...`
+The `conf.yaml` configuration file can hold multiple configurations.
+Other instances can be added on the same level as the default configuration, for example:

 ```yaml
 instances: